oav27/Fantasy-Summer-Scratch-Game/README.md

 Overall, I absolutely loved this game for a number of reasons!
 I love how it looked, I love how my vision and Sammy's came to life.
 And I love that it looks good without trying so hard.
 It is simple in its colors and objectives, but it is still fun!

+Of course I would change a few things, as this game was made many years ago when I was very new to the creating world.
+I would make the instructions more clear for both levels, I would change the controls for moving, and I would have removed the short time it takes to transition from the introduction of the second level to the actual start of the level.
+However, I still show this project because I want others to see how far I've come with planning and executing an idea.
+With my newer projects, the level of complexity that was required meant that testing, and planning was deeply used.

-I hold this game near and dear to my heart, because it was one of the first ones I made while having art involved!
+All in all, I hold this game near and dear to my heart, because it was one of the first ones I made while having art involved!
 It also is a great reminder of my times working with one who would eventually become a very good friend of mine.
 Please enjoy the remains that I have of this game!